mily33/notebook/sparse-reward-in-rl/learning-by-playing-solving-sparse-reward-tasks-from-scratch.md

-### Learning by Playing-Solving Sparse Reward Tasks from Scratch
+## Learning by Playing - Solving Sparse Reward Tasks from Scratch

 **key idea:** active scheduling and execution of auxiliary policies allows the agent to efficiently explore its environment.